RazrFalcon/svgparser/README.md

 ### Differences between *libsvgparser* and SVG spec
  - `<percentage>` type is part of the `<length>` type.

+### Safety

+ - The library should not panic.
+Any panic considered as a critical bug and should be reported.
+ - The library forbids unsafe code.

 ### Usage

 Dependency: [Rust](https://www.rust-lang.org/) >= 1.13